mococa/pixi-chess/README.md

 Cloudflare and AWS environment variables: use the `Dockerfile.Toolkit` to run the infrastructure toolkit container.

-To deploy the infrastructure, fill a `.chess.rc.yaml` file based on the `.chess.rc.example.yaml`, and finally run the following command:
+To deploy the infrastructure, fill a `.chess.rc.yaml` file based on the `.chess.rc.example.yaml`, because honestly I simply don't like .env files, they get messy really quick on larger projects.

+Then, finally run the following command:

 ```bash
 bun run deploy